-A student placed on academic probation must register for no more than 12-13 units and sign up for academic counseling with the Success Center.
+A student placed on academic probation must register for no more than 12-14 unit, will be registered for an academic development course, and will be required to meet with the Success Center.
 Probation will be lifted if the next semester's GPA is 2.00 or higher if their cumulative WJU averages are above probation level.
 If cumulative WJU averages are below the disqualification level after at least two semesters at the University, students may be academically dismissed (see below).